melsman/melsman.github.io/_posts/2017-11-03-getting-started-with-fsharp.md

 1. [Programming with Lists (continued) and Arrays](/fsharp/lecture_list2.pdf).
-We continue with the introduction of list programming and demonstrate also how programmers may use arrays of different dimensionality to solve various tasks.
+We continue with the introduction of list programming and demonstrate also how programmers may use arrays of different dimensions to solve various tasks.

 1. [Recursion](/fsharp/lecture_rec1.pdf).
 We illustrate the concept of recursion by introducing a number of basic functions on integers and